Dr-Mx/bexhill-osm/README.md

  - Detailed walking directions with Mapbox API
  - View suggested walking routes
  - Geolocate user and get walking directions from that point
- - Histoic tour articles that link to various overlays on the map
+ - Historic tour articles that link to various overlays on the map
  - Direct link to edit an element on OSM or leave a note
- - Share map layers with permalink
+ - Share current map state with permalink
  - Various settings to adjust map display
  - Debugging tools